nikolaposa/notifier/README.md

 `MessageInterface` implementations are generic objects containing information about a message that should be sent by the appropriate send service.
 At least, each message must provide recipients list and content that is to be sent.
-Recipients list is a collection of `RecipientInterface` instances, each represented by name and a contact information, encapsulated in the `ContactInterface` implementation.
+Recipients list is a collection of `ActorInterface` instances, each represented by name and a contact information, encapsulated in the `ContactInterface` implementation.
 Content is essentially a string, but it can be supplied to a message in form of a `ContentProviderInterface` implementation.